 Kentucky Arts Council Supports Local Arts Projects through Arts Build Communities Grants

-FRANKFORT, Ky. – Arts Build Communities grants of up to $5,000 each have been awarded in 10 counties to encourage new opportunities and partnerships between artists and community organizations for cultural, social, educational and/or economic development through the arts.
+FRANKFORT, Ky. – Arts Build Communities grants of up to $5,000 each have been awarded in 12 counties to encourage new opportunities and partnerships between artists and community organizations for cultural, social and educational development and economic growth through the arts.

 For more information about the Arts Build Communities grant program, contact Program Branch Manager Chris Cathers at (502) 564-3757 ext.
 488 or firstname.lastname@example.org.
-The next application deadline is February 1, 2010.
+The next application deadline is February 1, 2009.
+Current guidelines are available at http://artscouncil.ky.gov/guide/prog7/abc_gdl.html.

-The Kentucky Arts Council, the state arts agency, creates opportunities for Kentuckians to value, participate in and benefit from the arts.
-Kentucky Arts Council funding is provided by the Kentucky General Assembly and the National Endowment for the Arts.
+The Kentucky Arts Council is a state agency in the Tourism, Arts and Heritage Cabinet that creates opportunities for Kentuckians to value, participate in and benefit from the arts.
+Kentucky Arts Council funding is provided by the Kentucky State Legislature and the National Endowment for the Arts, which believes that a great nation deserves great art.

 NOTE TO EDITORS: Grant recipients and project descriptions are listed below by county.